Scalingo/documentation/_posts/databases/2000-01-01-postgresql-extensions.md

 {% include info_command_line_tool.md %}

 PostgreSQL is a database engine which is extensible thanks to a large set of extensions.
-A lot of them a installed alongside your PostgreSQL but you need to enable those manually according to your need.
+A lot of them are installed alongside your PostgreSQL but you need to enable those manually according to your need.